Home > Analyses > Financial Services > Willis Towers Watson Public Limited Company

 Financial Ratios

-The following table summarizes key financial ratios for Willis Towers Watson Public Limited Company (WTW) over the last five fiscal years:
+The following table presents key financial ratios for Willis Towers Watson Public Limited Company over the last five fiscal years, illustrating profitability, valuation, liquidity, leverage, efficiency, and dividend metrics:

 Evolution of Financial Ratios